-The Director of Federal & State Accountability reviews the program statutes/regulations and terms and conditions of the specific Federal award to determine whether the purchase of real property is allowable with the Federal award.
+The Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable reviews the program statutes/regulations and terms and conditions of the specific Federal award to determine whether the purchase of real property is allowable with the Federal award.

-The CFO and the Director of Federal & State Accountability determine whether real property is no longer needed for the originally authorized purpose, and which alternative to disposition is desired.
+The CFO and the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable determine whether real property is no longer needed for the originally authorized purpose, and which alternative to disposition is desired.